 The number of cyber attacks in 3 predicted datasets, namely attack type, action taken, and severity level.
 The prediction results in the three datasets will see a spike starting in the second month onwards.
 All predicted numbers range from 9 to 10.
+Predictions of the number of cyber attacks in the form of attack type, action type, and severity level fluctuate, each of which has 3 types of predictions.
 The attack type dataset is predicted to be MALWARE, which was previously below DDOS and above INTRUSION, will outperform DDOS starting in the second month.
 The action type dataset is predicted to be BLOCKED which was previously below IGNORED and above LOGGED will outperform IGNORED starting from the second month.
-The severity level dataset is predicted to be HIGH, which was previously the same as medium and below LOW, which will outperform LOW starting in the second month(Fig. 8).
+The severity level dataset is predicted to be HIGH, which was previously the same as medium and below LOW, which will outperform LOW starting in the second month (Fig. 8).

 Time is not considered in LSTM model experiments.
-Combinations and 23 riations greatly influence the time required for processing and evaluation values.
+Combinations and variations greatly influence the time required for processing and evaluation values.
 In-depth investigations were also carried out on large datasets to achieve the best accuracy and suitability of the desired predictions.
 Appropriate combinations and variations are important factors for training the model and design of the proposed framework.
 Empty data and data discrepancies are problems that must be resolved.
 The findings of the best LSTM model variations were tested on 3 datasets.
 The dataset is attack type, action taken, and severity level.
-The evaluation values in each dataset and the average have consistency and range close to the experimental results(TABLE II).
+The stability of the proposed prediction model is proven by 4 evaluation values which are the same or close to the experimental results.
+The evaluation values in each dataset and the average have consistency and range close to the experimental results (TABLE II).